2022–23 Colonial Athletic Association men's basketball season

-The 2022–23 CAA men's basketball season is the 37th season of Colonial Athletic Association basketball, taking place between November 2022 and March 2023.
-The season will end with the 2023 CAA men's basketball tournament.
+The 2022–23 CAA men's basketball season was the 37th season of Colonial Athletic Association basketball, taking place between November 2022 and March 2023.
+The season ended with the 2023 CAA men's basketball tournament.

-This is the first CAA season after James Madison left to join the Sun Belt Conference, and also the first season for four new CAA members—Hampton, Monmouth, North Carolina A&T, and Stony Brook.
+This was the first CAA season after James Madison left to join the Sun Belt Conference, and also the first season for four new CAA members—Hampton, Monmouth, North Carolina A&T, and Stony Brook.

+This was also the last season for the conference under the Colonial Athletic Association name.
+On July 20, 2023, the CAA announced it had changed its name to Coastal Athletic Association.